top of page

 • bone broth mixed with turmeric and fresh ginger

 [**Add ¼ – ½ teaspoon of Grey Atlantic salt (high in mineral content) to an 8 oz. glass of water.
-It should taste slightly saline.]
+Should taste slightly saline.]

 I’ve been treating my body to immensely hydrating chia seeds.
 When these tiny but mighty seeds are saturated with liquid, they expand to create tapioca-like beads.
 I mix a tablespoon of seeds into a mason jar of water, shake, and let it sit for 10 minutes to plump up.
 Despite the funky texture, I’ve found this drink to really up my game on so many levels.
 Apparently the Tahamara people of the Copper Canyon in Mexico sustain their energy for epic runs by consuming large amounts of chia.
 So it's worth a shot, right?
 You can also indulge in sweeter chia puddings by the spoonful.